FitnessKeeper/terraform-aws-s3-cloudfront/README.md

 }
 ```

 * Note if you do not want to create/manage the S3 bucket (such as for the use case of having multiple CloudFront distributions sourced from different paths of the same S3 bucket), set `create_bucket = false`.
-You will then need to pass in the `cloudfront_origin_access_identity_path` to the one created when you set up your S3 bucket (all CloudFronts pointing to this bucket must use same CloudFront Origin Access Identity).
+You will then need to pass in the `cloudfront_origin_access_identity_path` to the one created when you set up your S3 bucket (all CloudFront distributions pointing to this bucket must use same CloudFront Origin Access Identity).
 You should also setup CORS on the S3 bucket to allow all of the domains for the additional CloudFront distributions.

 ```hcl